 What is a Phase Constant?

-The following steps outline how to calculate the phase constant of a wave:
+The following steps outline how to calculate the phase change of a wave over a distance:

 1. First, determine the wavelength (λ) of the wave in meters.